 Patent protection is available for certain types of innovations and inventions in Australia.
+There are two types of patents granted in Australia:

-A standard patent provides long-term protection and control over an invention, lasting for up to 20 years from the filing date.
-The requirements for a standard patent include the invention being new, involving an inventive step and being able to be made or used in an industry.
-The patent specification must also be clear and the claims must be fully supported by the information disclosed in the specification.
-An innovation patent is targeted at inventions with short market lives, lasting up to eight years.
+- Standard patent: A standard patent provides long-term protection and control over an invention, lasting for up to 20 years from the filing date.
+The requirements for a standard patent include the invention being new and involving an inventive step. - Innovation patent: An innovation patent is targeted at inventions with short market lives, lasting up to eight years.
 These quick and relatively inexpensive patents are aimed at protecting inventions that do not meet the inventive threshold, instead requiring that an invention involve an innovative step.